samdeniyi/e-portfolio/README.md

 # e-portfolio
-This is a archive of everything I learnt during my MSc AI at the University of Essex.
+This is an archive of everything I learnt during my MSc AI at the University of Essex.